sonatype-nexus-community/nexusiq-getmetrics/README.md

 ```

 #### To run it with the docker image
-* Edit the config/application.properties and change the url for the IQ server
+* Edit the *config/application.properties* and change the url for the IQ server
 * Simply switch the commented out *iq.url* property
-Then
 ```
 sh runapp-docker.sh
 ```